-MATERIALS AND PROCEDURE.
-Participants recorded fricative-initial consonantvowel-consonant (CVC) syllables in isolation during an unrelated experiment on the perception and production of nonnative consonant clusters.
+Participants recorded fricative-initial consonant-vowel-consonant (CVC) syllables in isolation during an unrelated experiment on the perception and production of non-native consonant clusters.
 All recordings were made with a Zoom H4n digital recorder and an Audio-Technica ATM-75 head-mounted condenser microphone in a sound-attenuated booth at a sampling rate of 44.1 kHz.
-The CVC syllables were composed by fully crossing the fricatives [$\delta \theta f v s \int z 3$] with the vowels [i i e i $\epsilon \approx a \circ \sigma \sigma \sigma u \Lambda$], and combining with [t] (Jongman et al. 2000).
-Two [\int]initial combinations were excluded due to their profane nature.
-Only syllables beginning with the sibilant fricatives [s $\int z 3$] were considered for analysis.
-In some cases, participants could not interpret the orthographic mapping for [3] and [δ]: two participants (one female, one male) did not produce any instances of [3].
+The CVC syllables were composed by fully crossing the fricatives [ð θ f v s $\int z$ 3] with the vowels [i 1 et ε æ a $\circ \circ \circ \circ u$ Λ], and [t] (Jongman et al. 2000).
+Two [\int]-initial combinations were excluded due to their profane nature.
+Only syllables beginning with the sibilant fricatives [s $\int z$ 3] were considered for analysis.
+In some cases, participants could not interpret the orthographic mapping for [3] and [ð]: two participants (1 female, 1 male) did not produce any instances of [3].

 Each trial in the experiment consisted of three parts.
 Participants heard a prerecorded multisyllabic nonword with an initial consonant cluster for an unrelated experiment, and then produced a CVC syllable as a distractor item, followed by a reproduction of the auditorily presented nonword.
 The distractor items were the fricative-initial CVC syllables analyzed here.
 Each was presented visually on a monitor with a standard grapheme-to-phoneme mapping.
-There were twelve unique presentation orders, and each CVC syllable was presented two to three times.
-Tokens that were mispronounced (116) were excluded.
-A total of 1,926 sibilants remained for analysis, with the median per talker and sibilant ranging from twenty-one to twenty-four (appendix Table A1).
+There were 12 unique presentation orders, and each CVC syllable was presented two to three times.

+116 mispronounced tokens were excluded.
+A total of 1,926 sibilants remained for analysis, with the median per talker and sibilant ranging from 21 to 24 (Appendix, TABLE 6).